I Love Walking In France

 The village of Turenne was once dominated by a château which was home to the ruling families of the region between the tenth and eighteenth centuries.
 A charming maze of narrow lanes leads uphill to the Guards Rooms, which now contains a small museum, and the twelfth century Tour César which offers commanding views over the countryside.

-Take a look around Turenne and find a comprehensive list of accommodation.
+Take a look around Turenne and find a comprehensive list of accommodation and transport options.

 The charming main street of Collonges-la-Rouge